PedroFrois/LoginSample/README.md

 1. Enter a username and password.
 2. Click the "Login" button.
-3. If the credentials are valid, you will be navigated to a welcome screen.
+3. If the credentials are valid (username = admin, password = password), you will be navigated to a welcome screen.
 4. If the credentials are invalid or the fields are empty, an error message will be displayed.

 ## Testing